ziplab/QTool/doc/classification.md

   1. `--wd` set the default L2 weight decay value.

   2. Weight decay is originally proposed to avoid overfit for the large number of parameters.
-For some small tensors, for example the parameters in BatchNorm layer (as well as custom defined quantization parameters, such as clip-value), weight decay is advocated to be zero. `--decay_small` is for whether decay those small tensors or not.
+For some small tensors, for example the parameters in BatchNorm layer (as well as custom defined quantization parameters, such as clip-value), weight decay is advocated to be zero. `--decay_small` is for whether to decay those small tensors or not.

   3. `--custom_decay_list` and `--custom_decay` are combined for specific custom decay value to certain parameters.
-For example, in PACT, the clip_boundary can own its independent weight decay for regularization.
+For example, in PACT, the clip_boundary can have its own independent weight decay for regularization.

 - Learning rate